Dark Mode Light Mode

 Not all AI-generated video outputs are this sophisticated, however.
 Some seem geared more towards simple novelty, like Google's photo-to-video converters.
 The company first rolled out such a tool to paid subscribers back in April.
 Powered by Veo 2, the tool animated still images based on your prompts, turning pictures into short 720p videos of up to eight seconds in length.
 Unlike the videos created using the company's most recent model, Veo 3, these videos seem more like a party trick—an artificial Live Photo, if you will.

-Photo-to-video is out to two new apps
+Photo-to-video is rolling out to two new apps

-These new features are once again powered by Veo 2, so you're getting the previous-generation video model here.
+These new are once again powered by Veo 2, so you're getting the previous-generation video model here.
 (Veo 3 is apparently coming to YouTube Shorts later this summer.)
 In addition, you can't add custom prompts to the tool.
 Instead, you can choose from preselected prompts, or choose the “I'm feeling lucky” option.
 That might mean the photo of a crosswalk light turns into a video of the walk sign dancing.
 (This is a real example from Google, by the way.)

 The feature in Google Photos will generate videos up to six seconds in length, but YouTube Shorts lets you decide how long you want the video to be.
 If you're not happy with the generation, you can choose to try again, or hit the thumbs down icon, which helps train the model.
 (There's also a thumbs up icon here as well.)

 Like all AI-generated results, Google's photo-to-video tool warns that it is experimental, and that “results may be unexpected.”
 That likely is cover for Google, so that if your animations do anything offensive or disturbing, it's not the company's fault.
 It's AI: What are you going to do?
-To that point, there shouldn't be any confusion as to whether these video outputs were created with AI, as Google says each will generate with a visible label to denote its artificial origin.
+To that point, there shouldn't be any confusion as to whether these video outputs were created with AI, as Google says each will generate with a visible to denote its artificial origin.
 Videos will also include an invisible SynthID watermark, which Google bakes into all of its AI-generated products to help users identify real content from AI content.

 What do you think so far?